TrafficGuard/sophia/docs/docs/setup.md

 `chat`, `agent`, `swe` and `code` read their input from the co-located files.
 Util is for testing individual pieces of code.

 - `chat` does a single completion from an LLM, reading the input from *src/cli/chat-in*
-- `agent` runs the autonomous agent, using the tools configured, reading the input from *src/cli/agent-in*
+- `agent` runs the autonomous agent, using the functions configured, reading the input from *src/cli/agent-in*
 - `code` runs the Code Editing agent on the repository, reading the input from *src/cli/code-in*
-- `swe` runs the software engineer agent, which can find a remote repo to clone, edit and create a pull/megre request.
+- `swe` runs the software engineer agent, which can find a remote repo to clone, edit and create a pull/merge request.
 Input read from *src/cli/swe-in*
-- `research` runs the autonomous agent with the web research tools configured.
+- `research` runs the autonomous agent with the web research functions configured.
 - `util` used for running any random piece of code to test.

 ### Server/UI